sofakingforever/repoverse-kotlin/README.md

 # RepoVerse - Latest Repository Package Version
 This is a Java/Kotlin library to check for the latest package release on a repository (GitHub & Bintray only for now)

 You can use this to validate that a version is indeed the latest version on your github repo / bintray artifact repo.
-This library is using OkHttp3 as a dependency.

 For example: If you want your SDK to check its own version again maven, to understand if it needs to be updated.
-You can see how I used it in [solid-kotlin-analytics'](https://github.com/sofakingforever/solid-kotlin-analytics/tree/master/analytics/src/main/java/com/sofakingforever/analytics/version) source code
+This how I used it in [solid-kotlin-analytics'](https://github.com/sofakingforever/solid-kotlin-analytics/tree/master/analytics/src/main/java/com/sofakingforever/analytics/version) source code.

+This library is dependant only on OkHttp3.

 #### Originally developed for [solid-kotlin-analytics](https://github.com/sofakingforever/solid-kotlin-analytics)